 • Untaxed income (the same categories listed above, for any that apply to the student)

-The federal formula then applies a student earnings allowance — for 2026-27, that’s approximately $9,400 for the student’s own income — before the student’s earnings start contributing to the SAI.
+The federal formula then applies a student earnings allowance before the student’s earnings start contributing to the SAI.
+For 2026-27 that allowance is $11,770 for a dependent student, set at line 25 of the Formula A worksheet in the Department’s 2026-27 SAI and Pell Grant Eligibility Guide.
 This is the FAFSA’s recognition that students need to keep some of what they earn for their own expenses; it effectively shelters the first chunk of student income.

 After the allowance, the formula assesses student income at a 50% rate — meaning every dollar of student income above the allowance adds about 50 cents to the SAI.
 That’s a much higher assessment rate than parent income (which tops out around 47% and applies only above the much larger Income Protection Allowance for the parents), which is why a high-earning student job can hurt aid eligibility disproportionately.
 For most students with typical part-time earnings (a few thousand dollars per year), the allowance covers the entire amount and the SAI impact is zero.